Alberta Intercollegiate Women’s Fastball Association Scholarship Program

 There are two levels of scholarship, based on your GPA.

-- 3) The league schedules in the past have been set up to allow for each school to host a weekend, and all teams would travel to that location to play.
-With the addition of the University of Victoria and the geographical spread of the teams in the league, as well as the hope to add schools in the future, that formula will not work.
+• 3) The league schedules in the past have been set up to allow for each school to host a weekend, and all teams would travel to that location to play.
+With the geographical spread of the teams in the league, as well as the hope to add schools in the future, that formula will not work.
 What type of schedule format would you like to see in the future?
 Rotational hosting by each school?
 That might mean that your school might not get a home weekend some years.
 Two hosts for each weekend with 3 or 4 teams attending?
 Each school hosts, but not all schools will attend your home dates.
 Split the league into 2 conferences, say east and west, and play limited games against the other conference?
 Feel free to offer your own ideas.

-- 4) Playoffs have always included all teams in the league.
-With 7 teams now, a variation of a round robin format will not work because of time constraints.
-In 2021 and 2019 we used a variation of a double knockout format.
-We could continue this format into 2022, or we could limit the number of teams that make the playoffs like the OCAA and OUS do in Ontario.
+• 4) Playoffs have always included all teams in the league.
+As the league grows and the number of teams increases, a variation of a round robin format will not work because of time constraints.
+In past playoffs, we used a variation of a double knockout format.
+We could continue this format or we could limit the number of teams that make the playoffs like the OCAA and OUS do in Ontario.
 That format would put emphasis on the regular season to finish in the top 4 for example.
-Alternatively if you chose to split into 2 conferences ( # 3 above ), you could have the top 2 from each conference meet in a 4 team playoff.
+Alternatively if you chose to split into 2 conferences, you could have the top 2 from each conference meet in a 4 team playoff.
 The question then is, with many choices available, what type of playoff would you want, and why?

-- 5) The WCSA counts on the money received from the AGLC casino to pay for many of the league expenses.
+• 5) The WCSA counts on the money received from the AGLC casino to pay for many of the league expenses.
 These expenses include umpires, diamonds, awards, reimbursement for some in province travel, and of course these scholarships that you are applying for.
-The next casino dates are December 7 and 8.
-2022 and we will need volunteers from each team to make our commitment to AGLC.
-How much of an impact will these dates have on the potential of you and your team to come up with roughly a third of the volunteers needed.
-FYI: U of Lethbridge, SAIT /MRU and U of Calgary are the teams we draw from.
+The next casino (date to be determined) we will need volunteers from each team to make our commitment to AGLC.
+How much of an impact will these dates have on the potential of you and your team to come up with roughly a third of the volunteers required?